 Is MERIT Beauty worth the hype?
 Its cool-girl, minimalist vibe is like a magnet for Millennials, and when you throw in the brand’s claims that it’s “clean,” you’ve got a snowball effect that makes it hard to browse socials without MERIT Beauty popping up.
 But I tried it, and I asked our resident cosmetic chemist to help me break it down.
 The verdict?
-MERIT is not as clean as it says—what I will and won’t use from the brand, plus more, if you keep reading.
+MERIT is not as clean as it says.
+This is what I will and won’t use from the brand, plus more—keep reading!

 By: Lisa Fennessy